 Creighton’s 2007 team finished 21-10 and tied for second in the MVC with a 14-4 record.
-The Jays became the first team in history to rally from an 0-2 deficit to win at UNI, and hosted a record-setting crowd (13,081) at CenturyLink Center Omaha.
-Lebeda set a Creighton record for career assists, Rivera a record for single-season digs, and Kelly Goc a season and career mark for hitting percentage.
+The Jays became the first team in history to rally from an 0-2 deficit to win at UNI on September 21, and hosted a record-setting crowd (13,081) at CenturyLink Center Omaha on September 1.
+Lebeda set a Creighton record for career assists, Rivera a record for single-season digs, and Kelly Goc broke season and career marks for hitting percentage.
 Goc would also become the program’s first All-America Honorable Mention on the court.

 Booth’s 2006 team won a then-record 21 matches, picking up in-season tournament titles at Montana State and Middle Tennessee, and reached the MVC Tournament semifinals.
-They also took a set from eventual national champion Nebraska and picked up three wins over long-time nemesis Illinois State as well as a victory at Wichita State.
+They also took a set from eventual national champion Nebraska and picked up three wins over long-time nemesis Illinois State and a victory at Wichita State.

 The 2005 campaign was highlighted by the program’s first win at Northern Iowa, a win over Marquette, and the title at the San Diego State Invitational.
-The Bluejays would finish 16-14.
+The Bluejays finished 16-14.

 Booth’s 2004 club won a then-record 18 matches while also picking up tournament titles at events hosted by New Mexico and Missouri.
 Creighton was also the only club in the MVC to beat the regular-season and tourney champ, Wichita State, in 2004.

 In 2003, Booth inherited a team that went 3-23 prior to her arrival and improved that nearly identical squad to a 12-18 mark in her debut season at Creighton.
-That fall, the Bluejays helped pave the foundation for a promising future by signing five Nebraska products that composed one of the nation’s most-heralded recruiting classes.
+That fall, the Bluejays helped pave the foundation for a promising future by signing five Nebraska products that remains one of the program’s top recruiting classes in history.

-Need another reason that Creighton is a program on the rise?
-Check out D.J.
+Another reason that Creighton is a program on the rise is D.J.
 Sokol Arena inside the Wayne and Eileen Ryan Athletic Center.
 The on-campus facility opened in 2009 to rave reviews and hosted six volleyball matches involving ranked teams in its inaugural year, including Creighton’s four-set win over No. 25 Wichita State.
-Creighton is 51-18 in its five seasons at the facility, where it owns a 38-6 mark in conference play.
+Creighton is 63-21 in its six seasons at the facility, where it owns a 46-7 mark in conference play.

 On the court, Booth was an All-State setter in high school at Lincoln (Neb.)
-East and Missouri Intercollegiate Athletic Association MVP in college at Truman State.
+East and Mid-America Intercollegiate Athletics Association MVP in college at Truman State.